Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 This is the most common panic we hear from people selling their homes.
 If you have lost your paper certificate, don’t worry.

-You can order a replacement directly from the FENSA website External (cost approx £25).
-If your installation was registered with CERTASS or another scheme, you will need to contact them directly.
+Option 2 (The Direct Way): You can order a replacement directly from the FENSA website External (cost approx £25).

 5. Can I Do It Myself (DIY) or Use a General Builder?